 - 4. The specific action taken, if any, depends on the nature and the seriousness of the reported conduct and may include disciplinary processes. - 5.
-Under this policy, unwelcome sexual advances, requests for sexual favors, and other non-verbal, verbal or physical conduct of a sexual or gender bias nature, constitute a violation of policy when: - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic status; - a.
-Submission to or rejection of the conduct is used as a basis for academic or employment decisions or evaluations, or permission to participate in an activity; - b.
-The conduct has the purpose or effect of substantially interfering with an individual's academic or work performance, or of creating an intimidating, hostile or offensive environment in which to work or learn. - 6.
-Sexual harassment may take many forms, subtle and indirect, or blatant and overt. - 7.
+Under this policy, unwelcome sexual advances, requests for sexual favors, and other non-verbal, verbal or physical conduct of a sexual or gender bias nature, constitute a violation of policy when:

+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic status;

+a.
+Submission to or rejection of the conduct is used as a basis for academic or employment decisions or evaluations, or permission to participate in an activity;

+b.
+The conduct has the purpose or effect of substantially interfering with an individual's academic or work performance, or of creating an intimidating, hostile or offensive environment in which to work or learn.

+- 6. Sexual harassment may take many forms, subtle and indirect, or blatant and overt. - 7.
 Examples of unwelcome conduct of a sexual or sex related nature that may constitute a violation of policy may include, but are not limited to: - a.
-Rape, sexual assault, sexual battery, sexual coercion, sexual exploitation, stalking, or other sexual violence; - Sexual violence is a physical act perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
+Rape, sexual assault, sexual battery, sexual coercion, sexual exploitation, stalking, or other sexual violence; - b.
+Sexual violence is a physical act perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
 Additionally, a person may be unable to give consent due to an intellectual or other disability; - c.
 Sexually explicit or gender related statements, comments, questions, jokes, innuendoes, anecdotes, or gestures; - d.
 Uninvited touching, patting, hugging, or purposeful brushing against a person's body or other inappropriate touching of an individual's body; - e.
 Remarks of a sexual nature about a person's clothing or body; - f.
 Use of technology, electronic mail or computer dissemination of sexually oriented, sex-based communications or sexually explicit images; - g.
 Sexual advances, whether or not they involve physical touching; - h.
 Requests for sexual favors in exchange for actual or promised job or educational benefits, such as favorable reviews, salary increases, promotions, increased benefits, continued employment, grades, favorable assignments, letters of recommendation; - i.
 Displaying sexually suggestive objects, pictures, magazines, cartoons, or screen savers; or - j.
-Inquiries, remarks, or discussions about an individual's sexual experiences or activities and other written or verbal references to sexual conduct.
+Inquiries, remarks, or discussions about an individual's sexual experiences or activities and other written or verbal references to sexual conduct. - G. Retaliation: - 1.
+Retaliation against an individual who in good faith complains of alleged discrimination or sexual harassment or provides information in an investigation about behavior that may violate this policy is prohibited and may be grounds for discipline.
+Retaliation in violation of this policy may result in discipline up to and including termination and/or expulsion.
+Any employee or student bringing a discrimination or sexual harassment complaint in good faith or assisting in the investigation of such a complaint will not be adversely affected in terms and conditions of employment and/or academic standing, nor discriminated against, terminated, or expelled because of the complaint.